 2) Visit Tasman National Park

-Drive down to Tasman National Park and enjoy your first glimpse of the stunning, untouched, east coastline.
+Drive down to Tasman National Park and enjoy your first glimpse of the stunning, untouched, east coastline on the Tasman Peninsula.

 Plan for coastal camping, wildlife spotting and some amazing hiking trails.